sealerio/sealer/docs/commandline/sealer_delete.md

 ```
   -f, --Clusterfile string   delete a kubernetes cluster with Clusterfile Annotations
   -a, --all                  this flags is for delete nodes, if this is true, empty all node ip
+  -c, --cluster string       delete a kubernetes cluster with cluster name
       --force                We also can input an --force flag to delete cluster by force
   -h, --help                 help for delete
   -m, --masters string       reduce Count or IPList to masters